meyermeyer/cookie-clicker/README.md

 If you'd like a little more context on cookies before diving in, the [w3schools intro](https://www.w3schools.com/js/js_cookies.asp) is a good place to start.

+If you'd like to look at pictures of cookies before you start, [unsplash](https://unsplash.com) is a great place for free stock images, and it has [pictures of cookies](https://unsplash.com/search/photos/cookies).

 ## Base

 In the second round of user testing, we found that users like to see their name on the screen.